At the scale that Facebook operates, several traditional approaches to serving web content break down or simply aren’t practical.

 The Things We Didn’t Mention

 We didn’t go much into the hardware side in this article, but of course that is also an important aspect when it comes to scalability.
 For example, like many other big sites, Facebook uses a CDN to help serve static content.
-And then of course there are many data centers Facebook has, including the 27,000-square meter facility in Lulea, Sweden, launched in 2013.
-One of the latest data center projects is the massive 11-story, 170,000-square-meter building the company has announced to open in Singapore by 2022.
+And then of course there are many data centers Facebook has, including the 27,000-square meter facility in Lulea, Sweden, launched in 2013, 150,000 square meter facility in Clonee Ireland launched in 2018, and the massive 11-story, 170,000-square-meter facility under development in Singapore since 2018.

 And aside from what we have already mentioned, there is of course a ton of other software involved.
 However, we hope we were able to highlight some of the more interesting choices Facebook has made.